Skip to content

 This package provides the main public interface for querying hazard data from parquet datasets.
 It includes:

-• Main query functions: get_hazard_curves, get_gridded_hazard
+• Main query functions: get_hazard_curves, get_gridded_hazard, get_disagg_aggregates

-• Data models: AggregatedHazard, IMTValue
+• Data models: AggregatedHazard, DisaggregationAggregate, IMTValue

 • Location utilities: downsample_code, get_hashes